-Once annual change in economic upland is calculated, the length of the affected shoreline is needed to compute the square footage of the land lost.
+Once annual change in dune width is calculated, the length of the affected shoreline is needed to compute the square footage of the land lost.
 Because armor prevents the shoreline from eroding landward beyond the point where the armor is placed, land loss is not counted for any lots already armored or for any lots armorable in the future under current County permitting regulations.
-The Beachfx ArmorStatus.csv output file was used to make this determination.
+The Beach-fx ArmorStatus.csv output file was used to make this determination.
 After subtracting the already armored and armorable in the future shoreline lengths, the remaining shoreline length is eligible for land loss benefits.
 Note that the elimination of lots that may be armored in the future from receiving any land loss benefits between the project base year and the year the lot is armored in the model is a conservative assumption.
-While the land loss benefits here may be slightly understated, review of the data indicates very little loss in economic upland width between the start of the Beachfx simulation and the triggering of armor construction for armorable lots.
+While the land loss benefits here may be slightly understated, review of the data indicates very little loss in dune width between the start of the Beach-fx simulation and the triggering of armor construction for armorable lots.
 Thus, the effect of the exclusion of these lots from receiving land loss benefits is assumed to be minimal.

-Using the annual decrease in economic upland width for a specific reach and the corresponding length of shoreline eligible for land loss benefits, the total annual square footage of land lost is obtained on a reach-by-reach basis and then summed across all study reaches for a given project year.
+Using the annual decrease in dune width for a specific reach and the corresponding length of shoreline eligible for land loss benefits, the total annual square footage of land lost is obtained on a reach-by-reach basis and then summed across all study reaches for a given project year.

 As the second component of the land loss benefits calculation, ER 1105-2-100 instructs that nearshore land values be used to estimate the value of land lost.
-In an FY16 update to information reported in St Johns County Beach Restoration Estimated Depreciated Replacement Costs of Damage Elements report, the SAJ Real Estate Department estimated a nearshore land value of \$14.00 per square foot for the St. Johns study area.
+In the St Johns County Beach Restoration Estimated Depreciated Replacement Costs of Damage Elements report, the SAJ Real Estate Department estimated a nearshore land value of \$10.00 per square foot for the St Johns study area.

-Using the analysis technique described, the total present value of land loss benefits over the 50 years of Federal participation is estimated at \$6,914,000, or \$275,000 in average annual terms (at 3.125% discount rate).
+Using the analysis technique described, the total present value of land loss benefits over the 50 year project life is estimated at \$6,051,000, or \$241,000 in average annual terms.